 After all the craziness (and believe me, it drove me CRAZY), I finally managed to find peace with both my food and my body.
 It involved changing my mindset, and debunking some pretty huge myths about how my weight was affecting my health.

-My attempts to lose weight led to food obsession, over-exercising and binge eating.
+My attempts to lose weight led to food obsession, over-exercising, binge eating, and intense body shame.
 Now, I seek well-being through trusting my intuition, deeply tuning into my body, pleasure, and body respect.
 I have lost the immense burden of shame, guilt and fear I was carrying with me each day.
-I feel emotionally and physically healthier than I ever did when I was desperately chasing thinness.

 Adopting this philosophy has been such a profound experience that I decided to become a coach to help others do the same.

-This website is a resource to introduce you to a life-changing philosophical shift towards your body and food known as Health At Every Size.
-It involves recognizing that we live in a diet-obsessed, fat-phobic culture that teaches us to strive for the beauty ideal at all costs.
-It also involves recognizing that weight loss isn’t necessary for health.
+This website is a resource to introduce you to a life-changing philosophical shift towards your body and food.
+My work builds on core concepts from both Health At Every Size® and Body Trust®.
+It involves recognizing that we live in a diet-obsessed, fatphobic culture that teaches us to strive for the beauty ideal at all costs.
+It also involves recognizing that weight loss isn’t the answer to our health concerns.